Skip to content

 Tool calling flow

-2. Receive the tool call(s) from the model
+2. Receive tool calls from the model

-Function-calling diagram steps
+Function calling diagram steps

-> Image credit: OpenAI
+> Image source: OpenAI

 Tool calling example